jojasadventure/dipole-classifiers/README.md

 - **Pavlick Formality**: 0.61 correlation (r)

 All using ~1KB semantic vectors derived from 20-100 synthetic training pairs.
-Note: Increasing number of training pairs to 500 did not improve accuracy in one experiment.
+Increasing number of training pairs to 500 did not improve accuracy in one experiment.

 **Speed**: ~30k words/second on RTX 3090 (embedding inference).
 Single dot product per classification runs on CPU.